FStarLang/FStar/CONTRIBUTIONS.md

 # Reviewers of pull requests

-Aside from the committers on the files that are being changed, various components of the repository have have primary maintainers who are expected to review pull requests.
+Aside from the committers on the files that are being changed, various components of the repository have primary maintainers who are expected to review pull requests:

 ## Lexing